Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 Under right to try, physicians request products from the appropriate companies, providing information about the patients they will be treating.
 If the company agrees to provide a product, no FDA or institutional review board (IRB) approval is required.
 Right to try requires that the patient sign an informed consent document, but it does not stipulate what it must include, or what, if any process, is used to ensure that the patient is adequately informed.

-Institutions where the investigational agents will be used are free to impose their own rules: for example, requiring IRB review for the use of investigational medical products obtained via right to try or banning right to try outright.
+Institutions where the investigational agents will be used are free to impose their own rules, such as requiring IRB review for the use of investigational drugs obtained via right to try or banning right to try outright.

 Questions About Public Engagement

 In March 2014, the family of 7-year-old Josh Hardy and his supporters waged an aggressive social media campaign seeking non-trial preapproval access to an antiviral drug to try to treat an opportunistic infection that he acquired while receiving treatment for kidney cancer, which he had since infancy.
 Chimerix, the company developing the drug, refused to provide it to Hardy, even in the face of considerable public pressure.
 At the suggestion of the FDA, it created an open-label clinical trial for pediatric patients, including Hardy.
 (In an open-label trial, all participants know they are receiving the experimental drug; there is no randomization, nor is there blinding.)
 Hardy responded well to the drug and returned home.
 Sadly, he died several years later.
-(These examples were all cases of single-patient preapproval access.
-There are also cases of preapproval access for groups of patients.)
+His case brought further attention to the topic of non-trial preapproval access.
+(These three examples were all cases of single-patient preapproval access; there are also cases of preapproval access for groups of patients.)

 These stories and others caught the public’s attention, and they were used as talking points in the campaign for a federal right to try law.
 Despite the fact that in these cases patients did not get access to desired drugs due to company, not FDA, decisions, right to try activists depicted the FDA as the primary obstacle to patient access to investigational products.
 After a multiyear lobbying effort, on May 30, 2018, President Donald Trump signed into law the Trickett Wendler, Frank Mongiello, Jordan McLinn, and Matthew Bellina Right to Try Act of 2017.